 "Tell Senator Pryor to stop thinking about politics and start thinking about people," the woman says.

-AFP ran a nearly identical ad against Sen. Kay Hagan, D-N.C., who is up for re-election in 2014, in North Carolina last year.
+AFP ran a nearly identical ad against Sen. Kay Hagan, D-N.C. in North Carolina last year.